galacticwarrior9/Iqra/README.md

 -  Type `-qlive quran` for Qur'an radio.

 ### -qvolume
-Changes the volume of the bot.
+Changes the volume of the recitation.
 ```
 -qvolume <volume>
 ```
 `<volume>` must be a number between 0 and 100, e.g. `-qvolume 50`.

+### -qpause
+Pauses the recitation.

+### -qresume
+Resumes the recitation.

 ### -qstop
 Disconnects the bot from voice chat.